 The Global Campaign’s motto – “Be Part of the Next Big Idea” – encapsulates TAU’s two main traits: Boundless curiosity and Israeli ingenuity.
 Put them together and you jump-start new directions of thought that will underpin science, medicine and technology in ways we cannot even imagine.
 TAU’s role is to enable cross-disciplinary brilliance by providing the best research and study conditions.

-$12 million over 10 years Center for Healthy Aging: Old age is still an unknown country and maintaining quality of life is still a major challenge.
-This wide-sweeping center will address age-related diseases such as Alzheimer’s, AMD and hearing loss; psychology of the elderly; labor issues; government economic policy; holocaust survivor legal rights; and more.
+Center for Healthy Longevity: Old age is still an unknown country and maintaining quality of life is still a major challenge.
+This wide-sweeping center will address age-related diseases such as Alzheimer’s, AMD and hearing loss; psychology of the elderly; labor issues; government economic policy; Holocaust survivor legal rights; and more.

-$15 million AI Center: The Israeli government has identified AI as a national priority with the goal of becoming a top five global AI superpower in the coming decade.
+AI Center: The Israeli government has identified AI as a national priority with the goal of becoming a top-five global AI superpower in the coming decade.
 This multidisciplinary center will leverage TAU’s standing as Israel’s AI leader – and strong links with industry, hospitals and the defense establishment – to help fulfill the academic goals of the national AI plan.
 Main research modules will advance AI’s role in healthcare, smart cities, security, economics and more.

 Quantum Laboratory in Space: Space-based systems promise to make possible the development of an ultra-secure, long-range, global quantum communications network, as well as of super-sensitive quantum imaging & sensing for environmental, commercial and defense purposes.
 This will be Israel’s first such laboratory and could position it as a world leader in the field.

 Psychedelics Research Center: An ambitious multidisciplinary initiative aimed at revolutionizing mental health care for conditions such as PTSD through novel R&D with psychedelic drugs.